 HR can participate.
 Getting HR and management engaged in conversations creates opportunities that ultimately benefit the organisation.
 Not only can erroneous content be corrected, or questions answered, these dialogues nurture a climate of belonging, improving morale, information flow, encouragement, and motivation, and directly impacting the bottom line.

 Values are experienced.
 We all have seen how organisational values are handed down from management and HR, but living out those values are often hit or miss.
 Values are important, as they can unify an organisation and help improve performance, but until employees experience those values, they are often mere rhetoric.
-Social media can be used as one way to help employees experience values.

 HR transformation, at its core, represents a monumental shift in mind-set.
 It requires organisations to acknowledge the shortcomings of the traditional HR approach, abandon their organisation-first focus, re-evaluate priorities, and place employees at the centre of everything they do.